Hypertoken/nospy/README.md

 ## Usage

+Everytime you want to start the game, run the script instead of using steam directly.

 ### Copy/Paste method ###
 1. Copy the contents of the PS1 file.
 2. Paste them into a text file.